tonyoruovo/Projects.Node.Typescript.Data-Serialization-Format/src/parser/description.md

 \
 Rather than implement an intermediate converter for every lanuage that accepts expressions of their respective language, we are just going to format the expression to `JSFormat` and then feed to the next converter. \
 \
 A good parser must be streamable such that the parser should be limited only by what can be stored in the resident hard drive and not by the RAM.
 A good parser must use bit manipulation, bit vector to process tokens, this is the fastest method hence *simd* is a better method than pratt parsing.
 Every character is represented on a single array as a bit (1 or 0) relative to their position.
 This enables a programmer to retrieve info about a single token a throughout the document. for example if I want the bit data for all double quotes `"` in a json file i can do `document.getBitsForToken("\"")` and an array (whose length is equal to the number of characters in the json file) will be returned whereby all non 0 index will contain the info about the double quotes character.
-This operation must also be contant time.
+This operation must also be contant time. \
+\
+When looking to create a parser for a set of file extensions, go on to Github.com and search using `path:/(^|\/)*\.extension$/` where *extension* is the file extension for the data you want create a parser for.
+This will give you a braod idea of how these file can be parsed as well as sample files to parse. \
+\
+Always set the tab and newline character in the syntax.
+Relying on the standard \t and \n will prevent many files from different os to be parsed.
+In the same spirit, also walways set all operators